greenwyrt/plover2CAT/docs/discussion/development.md

 The `userState` for each `QTextEdit` block holds one integer.
 Right now, it holds a 1 if the paragraph has been modified since opening, and -1 (Qt default.)
 It may be possible to assign more states by using binary, similar to the Qt enums.

+- [ ] future: use new enum to set paragraph to read-only while still navigable by cursor
+    - possibly using cursor to move forward and back blocks
+    - some actions, such as normal copy should work, others like copy/cut should not
+    - color paragraph with qbrush for texture
+- [ ] tests for saving
+    - [ ] set transcript_data and textEdit are different, make sure everything after userState changed is saved
+    - [ ] toggle first paragraph

 ## Transcript JSON format

 An alternative to the regular JSON format would be using JSONL, with each line per paragraph.
 This would facilitate reading subsets of a file, and reducing memory when loading a transcript.